TrilokGeer/ocp-release-operator-sdk/README.md

 ```
 $ ./UPSTREAM-MERGE.sh v1.4.1
-Already on 'master'
+Already on 'main'
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.
 Already up to date.
-Switched to a new branch 'v1.4.1-rebase-master'
+Switched to a new branch 'v1.4.1-rebase-main'
 Removing test/ansible/roles/inventorytest/tasks/main.yml
 Removing test/ansible/requirements.yml
 Removing ...